akinhet/Rifi/README.md

 - While playing music to skip tracks and since the keystrokes are configurable they can be use to initiate custom shortcuts.

 ---
+### How to install iOS and watchOS app?

+- Clone the repo
+- Open xcodeproj file for iOS_Rifi
+  - Change the bundle id and team
+  - Connect your iphone and run
+- Open xcodeproj file for applewatchApp
+  - Connect you iphone and apple watch
+  - Change the bundle id and team
+  - Run

 *Thanks a lot to*:
 - [kvosbur](https://github.com/kvosbur)